unOFFICIAL WILLIAM SMITH HOME PAGE

 TO THE SCATTERED SAINTS.

-BELOVED BRETHREN: — Having been appointed by a special Conference of the Church of Jesus Christ of Latter Day Saints, to write you, setting forth the true order of the Church, and the causes of our present troubles, we enter upon the duty devolving upon us, praying that God, who sees and knows the intents of our hearts, to indite [sic] the matter of this Epistle:
+BELOVED BRETHREN: — Having been appointed by a special Conference of the Church of Jesus Christ of Latter Day Saints, to write you, setting forth the true order of the Church, and the causes of our present troubles, we enter upon the duty devolving upon us, praying that God, who sees and knows the intents of our hearts, to [indite] the matter of this Epistle:

 The bones of our brethren and sisters must lie bleaching upon the Western wilds, and for no other cause than that of gratifying their ambitious rulers, by screening them from the just penalties of the law; and we have no need to tell our brethren, that the more civilized portion of this land will afford us all the facilities necessary for carrying forth the work of God, without so much peril in parts of the earth where the priesthood is not needed.
-The time has not come to carry the gospel to the sons of Ephram [sic], and the plea set up by some that such is the fact, and that God has cursed the gentile nation, we can view in no other point of light than as a pretext to justify these men in their usurpation and wickedness.
+The time has not come to carry the gospel to the sons of Ephram, and the plea set up by some that such is the fact, and that God has cursed the gentile nation, we can view in no other point of light than as a pretext to justify these men in their usurpation and wickedness.
 The fact that the Indians have proven recreant to the promise made by those men, have also proven their prophecy as we are now gravely told.
 Since their defeat, starvation and want, they are about to return their gospel to us again.
-Another instance of the hypocricy [sic] of these men — you will notice the notwithstanding all their professions of enmity against the government, they enlisted 500 of their elders in the war with Mexico.
+Another instance of the hypocricy of these men -- you will notice that notwithstanding all their professions of enmity against the government, they enlisted 500 of their elders in the war with Mexico.
 A singular way indeed to carry the gospel to the Sons of Jacob!

 We are particular dear brethren, in calling your attention to some of these points, that you may see the gross impositions that have been practised upon the church, and by whom; and also that you may see who it is that has brought upon us our present trouble and distress.